Updated October 20, 2020

 - Screen workers.
 Check employees for fever or other symptoms if they will enter facilities or buildings.

 - Any employee with symptoms must stay home or work remotely.

 - Maintain 6 feet of distance between people.

-- Supply masks to all employees.
-Encourage employees to wear masks, particularly if they will be in close contact with other employees or the public.
-Cloth masks are acceptable, as surgical masks should be reserved for those in health care.
+- Supply face coverings to all employees.
+Employees must wear face coverings if they will be in close contact with other employees or the public.
+Make sure customers are wearing face coverings as well.

 - Do not share space or equipment.
-If this is not possible, have employees wash their hands before and after using shared equipment.
+If this is not possible, have employees wash hands or use hand sanitizer before and after using shared equipment.
 Clean and sanitize equipment between uses.
 See CDC cleaning and disinfection recommendations.